-An annotated bibliography is a list of citations to peer reviewed articles, and documents.
-Each citation is followed by a brief (usually about 150 words) descriptive and evaluative paragraph, the annotation.
+An annotated bibliography is a list of citations for books, articles, and documents.
+Each citation is followed by a brief (usually 150 words) descriptive and evaluative paragraph known as the annotation.
 The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.
 Creating an annotated bibliography calls for the application of a variety of intellectual skills: concise exposition, succinct analysis, and informed library research.
-An example of a good annotated bibliography can be found in the assignment or a course related bibliography can be found on the home page of this course.

 Write a concise annotation that summarizes the central theme and scope of the article.
 You must also discuss one of the following for each annotation:

 Any student that missed a quiz expiration date will not be allowed to take the quiz once the time has expired.
 If this happens, the student will receive a grade of zero (0) for that quiz.
 If a student misses a deadline for an activity or assignment, that assignment/activity will not be graded and a grade of zero (0) will be given.
 Emergencies do occur and they will be dealt with on an individual basis.
 Do not inform me of personal emergencies after the deadlines/due dates and expiration dates have passed.